pescearianna/Progetto-Typescript-di-Arianna-Pesce/README.md

    In the folder 'src' you can find the file.ts, in the foldeer dist you can find the file already transpilled.
    This is a project developed with CodePen, the HTML&CSS code is only decorative, you MUST eliminate if you don't have intention to use it, on the other hand you MUST connect the file each others.

-3.Configuration Typescript
+3.**Configuration Typescript**:
  You needs to have installed Node.js in your computer.

  Then in your terminal, open the folder and write: npm install -g typescript

  To compile the file in your computer: tsc namefile.ts